How to Install R Programming Language on Ubuntu

-R is a programming language for statistical analysis, data visualization, and graphics widely used by data scientists, statisticians, and researchers.
-Installing R on Ubuntu takes just a few minutes using the official CRAN repository, which ensures you always have access to the latest stable release.
+R is a programming language designed for statistical computing, data analysis, and visualization.
+Researchers, data scientists, and analysts use R for everything from academic studies and bioinformatics to machine learning pipelines and financial modeling.
+Installing R on Ubuntu takes just a few minutes using the official CRAN repository, which ensures you always have access to the latest stable release with security updates.

-This guide shows you how to add the CRAN repository to Ubuntu, install R core with development tools, and manage packages from the Comprehensive R Archive Network (CRAN).
-You will learn repository configuration, package management strategies, and troubleshooting techniques to keep your R environment current.
+This guide walks through adding the CRAN repository to Ubuntu, installing R core with optional development tools, and managing packages from the Comprehensive R Archive Network (CRAN).
+You will learn repository configuration, package management strategies for both console and system-wide installations, and troubleshooting techniques to resolve common issues.

 Import CRAN APT Repository